Outline of the vicarious calibration approach

 The Meteorological Satellite Center examines ways to improve vicarious calibration for visible and near-infrared bands of geostationary imagers.
 This type of calibration is performed to rebuild visible calibration coefficients, and the related approach relies on radiative transfer calculation.
 Reflectivity at each observation location is simulated under atmospheric and geometric conditions corresponding to those of satellite observation.
 Calibration coefficients are computed using regression analysis for an appropriate number of pairs of observated and simulated reflectivity values.

 Radiative transfer calculation requires data of atmospheric profiles, aerosol and cloud optical parameters, and observation geometries.
-The input data are created from JMA's Re-Analysis data, total column ozone L3 data, (TOMS: Total Ozone Mapping Spectrometer; OMI: Ozone Monitoring Instrument) and Moderate Resolution Imaging Spectroradiometer (MODIS) L1B data (Collection 5/6).
+The input data are created from JMA's Re-Analysis (JRA) data, total column ozone L3 data (OMI: Ozone Monitoring Instrument; OMPS: Ozone Mapping and Profiler Suite), and Moderate Resolution Imaging Spectroradiometer (MODIS) L1B data (Collection 5/6).

 Ozone L3 and MODIS L1B data are collected via the Internet.
 Vicarious calibration computation may be suspended in the event of data download failure.